-We have been buying Ethiopian Limu coffee beans constantly since 2007 but it wasn't until 2011 that we start offering the Limu (or Limou as it is sometimes referred to) for sale as a Single Origin coffee.
+We have been sourcing Ethiopian Limu coffee beans each year since 2007 but it wasn't until 2011 that we start offering the Limu (or Limou as it is sometimes referred to) for sale as a beautiful and rich tasting Single Origin coffee.

 Ethiopia would have to be the most challenging (read frustrating) of all origins to source raw coffee - but the rewards are definitely there for the patient and persistent.

 Demand always exceeds supply and lots have such broad variances in quality (or we should say politely......cup characteristic or nuance).

 It is not unusual to wait up to 4 months for a good lot to arrive and often coffee companies make do with what's available now.

-Take for example washed Yirgacheffe - there has been a chronic shortage in Australia since January 2014 and there does not seem to be much light at the end of that dark tunnel.
+Take for example washed Yirgacheffe - there has been a chronic shortage in Australia since January 2014 and there never seems to be much light at the end of that dark tunnel.